kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

     caption: The morning light made the lake water even prettier.
 What a view to wake up to.
   - file: '18'
     alt: A small island of granite rocks in a glacial lake
     caption: A rock island.
 Don't make the mistake of trying to swim there as my friend tried to do.
-The water is freezing and will literally take your breath.
+As nice as the water looks, it is freezing cold.
 path: '/places/sabrina-lake-trail'
 photoGear: 'Pentax K1 (FA 31, FA 77)'
 place: 'Sabrina Lake Trail'